 NMN is thus one step further down the NAD+ pathway.
 NR first needs to be phosphorylated to create NMN, which then is built into NAD+.
 NAD+ is the molecule that enables sirtuins and PARP enzymes to work.

-NMN seems to demonstrate more impressive effects in many studies
+2. NMN seems to demonstrate more impressive effects in studies

-NMN has effects in studies that NR doesn’t have
+3. NMN has effects that NR doesn’t have